mkskovalev/timetrackr/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact Us
+## Contact

-If you have any questions or need assistance, feel free to reach out to us at [maxonemore@ya.ru](mailto:maxonemore@ya.ru).
+If you have any questions or need assistance, feel free to reach out to me at [email](mailto:maxonemore@ya.ru).

 Happy time tracking!